arnoson/kirby-stats/README.md

 ## Privacy

-I'm no lawyer and can't give you any legal advice regarding GDPR.
-But I can tell you what data the plugin is collecting.
-For each page view various counters are increased for a specified time interval.
-For example, after the first user has visited your about page the data would be:
+I'm not a legal expert and cannot provide any legal advice regarding GDPR.
+However, I can explain what data the plugin collects: For each page view, various counters are incremented within a specified time interval.
+For instance, after the first user visits your about page, the data might look like this:

 ### Traffic